Cloud Fax

 From secure transmissions to seamless integrations — get everything you need to modernize faxing.

-Yes, iFax makes it easy to send bulk faxes through its secure cloud faxing platform.
+Yes, iFax makes it easy to send bulk faxes through its secure cloud fax solution.
 Businesses can fax and bulk send a single document to an extensive recipient list. iFax cloud faxing also makes managing bulk fax campaigns from any computer, tablet, or phone easier while ensuring every transmission is encrypted and HIPAA compliant.

 Key advantages of using iFax for bulk faxing include: